 Financial assets and financial liabilities are generally reported gross in the balance sheet.
 They are only offset and reported net when, in addition to having an unconditional legally enforceable right to offset the recognized amounts without being contingent on a future event, the parties also intend to settle on a net basis in all of the following.

-(i) The normal course of business
+- (i) The normal course of business

-(ii) The event of default
+- (ii) The event of default

-(iii) The event of insolvency or bankruptcy of the company and/or its counterparties c.
-Current versus non-current classification
+- (iii) The event of insolvency or bankruptcy of the company and/or its counterparties

 2. Summary of significant accounting policies